Exscientia/physicsml/docs/source/pages/features/intro.md

 ### ``atomic_energies``

 This is used for adding the self energies of molecules in energy prediction models and is vital for achieving good performance.
 It essentially transforms the problem from predicting total energies to predicting interaction energies.
-The atomic energies for specific atoms can be found in tables online or can be obtained numerically via a convenience function (see LINK).
-The config can then be specified simply as ``{atomic_num: energy}``.
+The config can be specified simply as ``{atomic_num: energy}``.
 For example with the ``ani1x`` dataset, we have

 ```python
 {